zheng-wang/irontest/README.md

 Hopefully you are able to DIY now.
 The result test case looks like below

 ![Web Service to Queue](screenshots/iib/ws-to-queue.png)

+## Maintain
+**It is highly recommended that you back up `<IronTest_Home>/database` folder regularly.** Remember to shut down the application before backing up.

+To shut down the application

+    On Windows: Ctrl + C

+    On Linux/Unix: kill -SIGINT <pid>

+You can tune Iron Test application to suit your runtime needs by changing contents of the config.yml under `<IronTest_Home>`.
+Refer to [Dropwizard doc](http://www.dropwizard.io/0.9.3/docs/manual/configuration.html) for how to do it.
+Re-launch the application for the changes to take effect.

+To move Iron Test to a different folder or computer/VM, just shut down the application, copy the whole `<IronTest_Home>` folder over, and launch the application from there.

 ## License
 Apache License 2.0, see [LICENSE](LICENSE).